Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 # Alternatives
-Of course, outside of this note type, you have access to many alternatives.
+Of course, there are many alternatives to this note type.
-The list below is not exhaustive of the all of the note types that exist out there.
+Below contains a non-exhaustive list of some of the note types that exist out there.
 Feel free to go digging!

 ## For Japanese Learning